Zerraa/tenacity-tera/content/en/menma-guide/pve-gearing.md

 ## General Guide

 Massive thanks to Prince.Pluto for creating this document! <br>
-You can find it [HERE - General Guide to Menma's TERA Server](https://docs.google.com/document/d/1ZP0x52mzhdUGG9j1yvCJUlvF40dZgXePdSdCYamuNWA/edit?usp=drivesdk)
+You can find it [HERE - General Guide to MT The Dream Server](https://docs.google.com/document/d/1ZP0x52mzhdUGG9j1yvCJUlvF40dZgXePdSdCYamuNWA/edit?usp=drivesdk)

 </center>